nikitavoloboev/data/web/browsers/Bookmarklets.md

 # Bookmarklets

-I only use two bookmarklets often right now.

-I run all these bookmarklets from KM like so :
+I run my bookmarklets from KM like so :

 ![](https://i.imgur.com/UIQNrjr.png)